SpaceySciences/fund-grapher/README.md

 # fund-grapher
-A simple grapher for looking at the funds raised on the goeriga funder
+A simple grapher for looking at the funds raised on the georiga funder

 ## Installation & Setup